SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 and a closure expression that takes a ``String`` value and returns another ``String`` value.

+The ``Any`` type represents a value of any type, including optional types.
+Because using an optional value without unwrapping it is usually a mistake, Swift gives you a warning if you use an optional value where a value of ``Any`` type is expected --- for example, in a function call or in an assignment.
+If this is intentional,
+..
+FIXME polish above
+use the ``as`` operator to make an explicit upcast.

+..
+FIXME: email the core team -- how can I extract/match an optional value from [Any] in a switch?

+.. testcode:: any-and-optional

+   -> let optionalNumber: Int? = 3
+   << // optionalNumber : Int? = Optional(3)
+   -> things.append(optionalNumber)        // Warning
+   -> things.append(optionalNumber as Any) // No warning

 You can use the ``is`` and ``as`` operators in a ``switch`` statement's cases to discover the specific type of a constant or variable that is known only to be of type ``Any`` or ``AnyObject``.